TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 2. Create account
 ![Initial Sign Up Photo](sign_up_screen_phto.png)
 3. Verify your email address
-4. Click the link to go to your dashboard.
+4. Click the link to go to your dashboard
-5. Click the plus sign to Create a new workspace.
+5. Click the plus sign to Create a new workspace
 ![New Workspace Photo](create_workspace_photo.png)
 6. Name your workspace according to your teacher's instructions and give your workspace a description
 7. Make your workspace private